michael/web-editing/README.md

 # Background

 Between 2011 and 2020 I was working on [Substance.js](https://github.com/substance/substance), a JavaScript library for web-based content editing.
-We also built [Texture](https://elifesciences.org/labs/8de87c33/texture-an-open-science-manuscript-editor), a visual editor for scientific manuscripts (think LaTeX but with WYSIWYG editing).
+We also built [Texture](https://elifesciences.org/labs/8de87c33/texture-an-open-science-manuscript-editor) (also see [paper](https://www.ncbi.nlm.nih.gov/books/NBK425544/)), a visual editor for scientific manuscripts (think LaTeX but with WYSIWYG editing).

 Since summer 2024, I'm spending more than 50% of my time developing [Svedit](https://svedit.dev), a lightweight library designed to enable building [in-place editable websites](https://editable.website) I'm building this directly on top of web API's, rather than using an existing library (ProseMirror, Lexical,...).